-Transcatheter aortic valve replacement (TAVR) was performed more than 150 times at Nebraska Medicine since 2013, with success rates hovering at nearly 100%.
+Transcatheter aortic valve replacement (TAVR) has been performed more than 600 times at Nebraska Medicine since 2013, with success rates hovering at nearly 100%.
 It is used to repair a heart valve when open heart surgery is not an option.

 The procedure is designed to solve aortic stenosis, which is a narrowing of the large blood vessel branching off from the heart - the aorta.
 It causes the heart sometimes to weaken, leading to chest pain and not being able to breathe easily.

 Receive Your Transcatheter Aortic Valve Replacement at Nebraska Medicine because of: